Staying Grounded: Taking a Break from Strong Emotions

 Describe an everyday activity in great detail.
 For example, describe a meal that you cook: “First I peel the potatoes and cut them into quarters, then I put them in a bowl with some olive oil…”

-Imagine a creative way to move away from your emotions: Glide along on skates away from your pain; change the TV channel to get to a better show; think of a wall between you and your pain.
+Imagine a creative way to move away from your emotions.
+Change the TV channel to get to a better show; turn the volume down on the emotion; think of a wall between you and your pain.

 Read something and say each word to yourself.
 Or read each letter of a word backwards so that you focus on the letters and not on the meaning of words.

 Use humor.
 Think of something funny to jolt yourself out of your emotional state.